blavad/marp-blavad-theme/README.md

 # `blavad` theme

-Easily create PDFs with Markdown syntax in a modern, ready-to-use theme.
+Easily create PDFs modern presentation media using Markdown syntax thanks to the ready-to-use and modern **blavad** theme for marp.

 ## How to use ?